An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant

 Many of the PDFs we are dealing with are asymmetric, multi-peaked, or otherwise non-Gaussian.
-We therefore estimate uncertainties by determining the smallest contiguous interval in distance that contains 68\% of the total integrated probability.
+We therefore estimate uncertainties by determining the smallest contiguous distance interval of the respective PDF that when integrated, contains 68.3\% of the total probability.
 The bounds of this interval are quoted as the lower and upper uncertainties on the peak value in Table~\ref{tab:allmasers}.

-\citet{Bian2024AJ....167..267B} calculate final distances by taking the variance-weighted average of the parallax and 3DKD, where the uncertainty is the inverse square root sum of the weights.
-Although this does not account for asymmetric PDFs and may underestimate the uncertainties in those cases, their approach will mostly give similar results since the vast majority of parallaxes have less than 15\% uncertainties.
+\citet{Bian2024AJ....167..267B} calculate final distances by taking the variance-weighted average of the parallax distance and 3DKD, where the uncertainty is the inverse square root sum of the weights.
+Although this does not account for asymmetric PDFs and may underestimate the uncertainties in those cases, their approach mostly gives similar results since the vast majority of parallaxes have less than 15\% uncertainties.

-Many masers in the $2^{\rm nd}$ Galactic quadrant, exhibit non-circular motions exceeding 20\kms \citep{Sakai2019ApJ...876...30S}.
-This leads to anomalous kinematic distances \citep{Xu2006Sci...311...54X}; consequently, we do not incorporate standard or 3D kinematic distance estimates (relying instead on purely the parallaxes) for seven masers\footnote{G108.42+00.89, G108.47-02.81, G108.59+00.49, G111.54+00.77, G122.01-07.08, G133.94+01.06, and G134.62-02.19}, to avoid introducing a known additional systematic error.
+Some masers in the $2^{\rm nd}$ quadrant of the Perseus arm exhibit non-circular motions exceeding 20~\kms~ \citep{Sakai2019ApJ...876...30S}.
+This leads to anomalous kinematic distances \citep{Xu2006Sci...311...54X}; consequently, we do not incorporate standard or 3DKD estimates (relying instead on purely the parallaxes) for seven masers\footnote{G108.42+00.89, G108.47-02.81, G108.59+00.49, G111.54+00.77, G122.01-07.08, G133.94+01.06, and G134.62-02.19}, to avoid introducing a known additional systematic error.

-In Figure~\ref{fig:par2ml} we compare a map of the Perseus arm sources generated purely from parallax measurements versus combining parallax and 3DKD information as described above.
+In Figure~\ref{fig:par2ml} we compare the distribution of Perseus arm distances estimated purely from parallax measurements versus combining parallax and 3DKD information as described above.
 The latter method appears to naturally `tighten up' the distribution of distance points, resulting in a more visually obvious arm, and ultimately an arm fit with lower uncertainty.
 It is worth reiterating that no prior was used that characterizes the position or shape of the Perseus arm, and that the convergence of distances into a clear spiral arm shape arises by purely considering the astrometric measurements and the model for the Galactic rotation curve.